-- a. an area with a different colour between the area and the playing court (diameter 4m). - b. a circle line.
+- a. an area with a different colour than the playing court (diameter 4m). - b. a circle line.

 The throw-off area is mandatory for IHF events and senior professional handball leagues and optional for Continental Confederations and any other events organised by National Federations.